-Let $\af \subset \mathfrak{p}$ be a \emph{maximal abelian subalgebra}, i.e. an abelian subalgebra which is not contained in a bigger abelian subalgebra in $\mathfrak{p}$.
+Let $\af \subset \mathfrak{p}$ be a \emph{maximal abelian subalgebra}, i.e. an abelian subalgebra that is not contained in a bigger abelian subalgebra in $\mathfrak{p}$.
 The dimension $r = \dim \af$ is called the \emph{rank} of $M$.
-Obviously, to every $v \in \mathfrak{p}$ there is a maximal abelian subalgebra containing $v$ and contained in $\mathfrak{p}$.
-It can be proven (cf. \cite{Bal}) that all such algebras are conjugate under the adjoint action of $K$.
+Obviously, to every $v \in \mathfrak{p}$ there is a maximal abelian subalgebra containing $v$ and that is contained in $\mathfrak{p}$.
+All such algebras are conjugate under the adjoint action of $K$ (cf. \cite[Chapter V, Lemma 6.3]{Hel}).
 Hence, the rank of $M$ is well defined.

 Now consider the infinitesimal adjoint action $[v, \cdot] : \mathfrak{g} \to \mathfrak{g}$ of any $v \in \af$ on $\mathfrak{g}$.
 Since it is antisymmetric with respect to the Killing form and interchanges $\mathfrak{p}$ and $\mathfrak{k}$, we can diagonalize $[v, \cdot]$ with real eigenvalues.
 Moreover, since $\af$ is abelian, we can find a simultaneous eigenspace decomposition